Tensorleap-hub/video-classification/tensorleap_setup.md

-# 🎥 Video Classification Demo with Tensorleap
+# 🎥 Action Recognition Demo with Tensorleap

-This guide will help you run the video classification demo using Tensorleap.
+This guide will help you run the action recognition demo using Tensorleap.

 Follow the steps below to set up the environment, run tests locally, and deploy the project to Tensorleap's platform.

 ---